jmulet/moodle-tiny_codepro/README.md

 npx grunt amd
 ```

-## Generate codeMirror dependency
+## Generate codemirror dependency

-Please refer to the documentation in vendor/codemirror6.
+Please refer to the documentation in libs/codemirror.